kromacie/puppeteer-extra/packages/puppeteer-extra-plugin/readme.md

 get dependencies () {
   return new Set(['user-preferences'])
 }
-// Will ensure the 'puppeteer-extra-plugin-user-preferences' plugin is loaded.
+// Will ensure the 'puppeteer-extra-base-plugin-user-preferences' plugin is loaded.
 ```

 ---